masoncloud/cheatsheets/ubuntu.md

     sudo useradd -m -s /bin/bash $NEWUSER
     sudo usermod -a -G sudo $NEWUSER
     sudo passwd $NEWUSER

+### Allow group to run sudo without providing password

+Open up sudoers configuration via `sudo visudo`.
+For a given group, consider the following directive which uses the `admin` group as an example:

+    %admin  ALL=(ALL) NOPASSWD:ALL

+## System

-### Determine Number of Processors/Cores/Sockets on a System
+### Determine number of processors/cores/sockets on a system

 Keep in mind: